 Under the Labour Act, dismissal simply refers to the termination of an employee's employment for reasons connected to the employee's misconduct at work.
-Grounds for dismissal includes sexual harassment, gross misconduct, criminal act etc. However, termination occurs when an employer brings an employment relationship to an end owing to no fault of the employee.
+Grounds for dismissal include: sexual harassment, gross misconduct, criminal act etc. However, termination occurs when an employer brings an employment relationship to an end owing to no fault of the employee.

 According to the Labour Act, an employee who has committed gross misconduct can be dismissed without notice.
 However, before the employee is dismissed, the employee should be allowed to defend himself, and a tribunal constituted to hear the case should be made up of independent parties.

 Some employers may depending on the gravity of the offence, issue a warning letter to the employee or utilize other punitive sanctions such as suspension, instead of outright dismissal.

 If the employer intends to terminate the employment for any reasons owing to no fault of the employee, the employer is required to either issue a Notice of Termination or offer salary in lieu of notice to the employee.
 According to the Labour Act, the minimum notice period according is as follows:

 However, the parties may agree to longer notice periods in their Employment Contract.

-The procedure of termination also depends on the industry the employer belongs to.
+The procedure of termination also depends on the industry the employer operates in.
 For example, to terminate an employee working for an employer in an oil and gas sector, the employer is required to obtain the consent of the Department of Petroleum Resources and notify the Nigerian Content Development and Monitoring Board of any intended termination.